 How to make Kompot

-It's so easy to make Kompot.
-The sweetness of your juice depends on how sweet your fruit is.
-You need to add extra sugar to taste.
+This recipe is so easy to make.
+The sweetness of your juice depends on how sweet your fruit is, adjust sugar to taste.

-- Simmer for 5 minutes.
-Cover with lid and allow to cool
+- Simmer - reduce heat to simmer and cook for 5 minutes.
+Remove from heat, cover with lid and allow to cool

-- Place colander in a bowl, strain kompot and discard boiled fruit
+- Strain - place colander in a bowl, strain kompot and discard boiled fruit

 Winter Kompot